VerdantFox/dice_game/README.md

 # dice_game
-Coding a single page javascript app for the dice game Greed.
+A single page javascript app for the dice game Greed.